keringrewal/Project-1/Shiny/ReadMe.md

-# Compiling and Running Instructions
+# Shiny App Compiling and Running Instructions

 In order for the images to work the "www" folder must be present as a subfolder inside the "Shiny" folder.
 Once in RStudio the "www" folder must be selected on the bottom right panel under the files tab.